watson-developer-cloud/visual-recognition-utils/README.md

 ## Uninstall

-If installed was installed via npm, use this command at the terminal:
+If CLI was installed via npm, use this command at the terminal:

 ```
-npm install watson-custom-classifier-tools
+npm uninstall watson-custom-classifier-tools
 ```

 If CLI was installed from local source, cd into the local source directory, and run: